1 / 12

 Overview

-Plantago lanceolata is a fibrous-rooted perennial in the plantain family (Plantaginaceae) reaching 6–24 inches (15–60 cm) tall with a 6–12 inch (15–30 cm) spread, forming compact basal rosettes.
-Leaves are all basal, narrowly lanceolate to elliptic, 2–12 inches (5–30 cm) long and 0.4–1 inch (10–25 mm) wide, with 3–5 prominent parallel veins running the length of the blade and a long, channeled petiole.
-Leaves are sparsely to moderately hairy.
-Flower scapes are leafless, wiry, deeply grooved (5-angled in cross-section), 6–24 inches (15–60 cm) tall.
-Flower spikes are dense, cylindrical to ovoid, 0.4–1.2 inches (10–30 mm) long, with a conspicuous ring of white to yellowish stamens that moves upward as the spike matures — a distinctive visual feature.
+Plantago lanceolata is a fibrous-rooted perennial reaching 6-24 inches (15-60 cm) tall and 6-12 inches (15-30 cm) wide, forming compact basal rosettes.
+Leaves are all basal, narrowly lanceolate to elliptic, 2-12 inches (5-30 cm) long and 0.4-1 inch (10-25 mm) wide, with 3-5 prominent parallel veins running the length of the blade and a long channeled petiole; leaves are sparsely to moderately hairy.
+Flower scapes are leafless, wiry, deeply grooved (5-angled in cross-section), and 6-24 inches (15-60 cm) tall.
+Flower spikes are dense, cylindrical to ovoid, 0.4-1.2 inches (10-30 mm) long, with a conspicuous ring of white to yellowish stamens that emerges at the bottom of the spike and ascends toward the tip over 7-10 days as the florets open in sequence.
 Each flower produces a capsule containing 2 seeds.
-Seeds have a mucilaginous coating that becomes sticky when wet, adhering to shoes, tires, and animal fur.
-A single plant produces 1,000–15,000 seeds.
+Seeds have a mucilaginous coating that becomes sticky when wet and adheres to shoes, tires, and animal fur.
+A single plant produces 1,000-15,000 seeds.
 The fibrous root system is dense but shallower than the taproot of P. major.
-One of the most common lawn and pasture weeds in the Pacific Northwest.
-A significant cause of allergenic pollen.
+Plants are widespread in Pacific Northwest lawns and pastures.
+Pollen is wind-dispersed and contributes to grass-pollen-associated allergic rhinitis from May through August in the Pacific Northwest.

 Native Range

-Native to Europe and western Asia, occurring in lawns, pastures, roadsides, and disturbed ground from sea level to approximately 8,000 feet (2,400 m).
-Naturalized across all 50 U.S. states and all Canadian provinces.
-One of the most common lawn weeds in the Pacific Northwest.Suggested Uses
+Plantago lanceolata is native to Europe and western Asia, where it grows in lawns, pastures, roadsides, and disturbed ground from sea level to approximately 8,000 feet (2,400 m).
+The species has naturalized across all 50 U.S. states and all Canadian provinces and is widespread across Pacific Northwest lawns, pastures, and roadside vegetation.Suggested Uses

-Used in Plantaginaceae identification courses for teaching parallel leaf venation and the all-basal leaf arrangement.
-The ascending stamen ring on the flower spike is a pollination biology teaching feature.
-Included in lawn weed identification alongside P. major.
-Studied in aerobiology as a major allergenic pollen source.
-Historically used in European folk medicine for wound healing (leaves contain aucubin and allantoin).How to Identify
+The species is used in Plantaginaceae identification courses for teaching parallel leaf venation and the all-basal leaf arrangement.
+The ascending stamen ring on the flower spike is a teaching feature in pollination biology for demonstrating basipetal-to-acropetal sequential floret opening.
+The species is included in lawn weed identification alongside P. major as a comparative pair, and plants are studied in aerobiology as a significant source of grass-family pollen in temperate climates.
+Foliage has a long historical record of use in European folk medicine for wound healing, and leaves contain aucubin and allantoin, both active in the wound-healing response.How to Identify

 Appearance